Bird Island Seychelles Travel Guide

 Bird Island operates without public transportation.
 The island’s small size and conservation focus mean visitors explore it on foot.
 No buses, metro, or trams exist.

 The entire island sees access by going for a walk, with designated paths guiding you through its various ecosystems.
-This supports a slower pace of travel and deep immersion in nature.
+This supports a slower pace of travel and complete immersion in nature.

 Bird Island does not offer rental cars.
 No roads suitable for vehicles exist.

-Motorcycles and scooters are not available.
-The island is a pedestrian zone.
+Motorcycles and two-wheeled scooters are not available.
+This island is a pedestrian zone.

 No bicycles or cycling infrastructure.
 Walking is the only mode.